Buster Welch: Career

 In 1971, Welch rode Dry Doc for a record fourth win in the NCHA Futurity.
 Dry Doc was a full brother to the previous champion, Doc O'Lena, and was by Doc Bar out of Poco Lena.
 He was bred by Dr. & Mrs. Stephen Jensen.
 "Dry Doc was a little athlete and could really run, stop, get back and hold a cow", Welch said.
-The NCHF was now ten years old.
+The NCHA was now ten years old.
 The purse had grown from $18,375 to $112,000.

 In 1974, Welch rode the American Quarter Horse Hall of Fame horse cutting horse Mr San Peppy for the King Ranch to an NCHA World Championship.
 In 1976 Welch again rode him to another NCHA World Championship.
 In 1976, Welch rode Mr San Peppy in senior cutting to win an AQHA World Championship.

 In 1977, Welch rode Peppy San Badger for a record fifth win in the NCHA Futurity.
 Peppy San Badger was bred by Joe Kirk Fulton and owned by the King Ranch.
 Nicknamed "Little Peppy" the horsed marked 220.5 under a new scoring system.
 "Little Peppy could be a real classy, pretty horse with lots and lots of style, and then he could immediately turn into a fierce working horse and hold bad, bad cows", said Welch.
 The pair also won the 1978 NCHA Derby, the 1980 reserve World Championship and the 1981 NCHA World Finals.
 Peppy San Badger in the American Quarter Horse Hall of Fame, his offspring earned more than $21 million, and he's ranked in the top 5 sires.

 Dry Doc, Little Peppy, Peppy San Badger, and Mr San Peppy were all King Ranch horses that Welch trained and showed.
 In 1983, the King Ranch purchased Dry Doc.
 Welch had won the Futurity on Dry Doc and had also beat his son, Greg, who was riding Mr San Peppy.

 In 1999, Welch suffered a stroke.

 In 2010, Welch focused his attention on the rural population decline in the Ashland, Kansas, Public School District.
 The shrinking economy in rural towns always seems to force some residents to move away, which causes the number of students to decrease.
 Wanting to help the students, he and other cutting professionals put on a clinic and raised $13,000 for the District.

 In 2011, in Fort Worth, Texas, Welch won the NCHA Futurity Champions Cup, a contest of returning NCHA Futurity winners.
 He rode Bet Hesa Cat, trained by Austin Shepard and owned by Bet Hesa Cat Syndicate.